Kim Jong Un to cross line at DMZ: Here's what will happen

 What's going to happen?

-Kim will walk across the painted Military Demarcation Line (MDL) and into the southern half of the DMZ at about 9.30 a.m. local time (9.30 p.m.
-ET) Friday morning -- a moment that's expected to be beamed live to millions worldwide.
+Kim will walk across the painted Military Demarcation Line (MDL) and into the southern half of the DMZ at about 9.30 a.m. local time Friday morning (8.30 p.m.
+ET Thursday) -- a moment that's expected to be beamed live to millions worldwide.

 There, he will be met by President Moon and together they will make the short walk to the Peace House, a conference center in Panmunjon or Truce Village, which straddles the DMZ.